Article

 The transformation of the traditional corporate credit card

-Advancements in technology and changing consumer preferences have had a significant impact on B2B payments digitization.
+Advancements in technology and changing consumer preferences have had a significant impact on the digitization of B2B payments.
 The growth of digital platforms, mobile devices and secure online communications has prompted businesses to adopt more convenient and efficient payment methods.
 And as consumers, we’ve grown increasingly familiar with seamless digital transactions in our personal lives, driving demand for similar experiences with B2B payments.
+This shift has also expanded the types of digital transactions organizations now support as part of their modernization efforts.

 Checks and manual processes simply won’t cut it anymore – but is there still a place for corporate credit cards?